General Contractor Resume Example

 Begin your resume with a strong, but short summary statement, which incorporates aspects from the rest of the document.
 Next, create the qualifications section, which should take the form of a bulleted list of your skills.
 The experience section should be third, and the education section should close your resume out.
 To see the perfect example of this format, be sure to check out our resume builder.

 The best way to emphasize team experience on your document is the same as emphasizing any aspect.
 By including it in every section, you show readers that it is a priority to you.
 You can easily mention your team experience within your submission’s summary statement, include it as another bullet in your qualifications section, and under any previous job that required teamwork in your experience section.
 You do not need to fit it into your education section.
-Check our general contractor resume sample for seamless ways to include professional attributes.
+Check our general contractor resume examples for seamless ways to include professional attributes.

 The experience section is the most important part of your resume, and it has the strictest requirements for content and format.
 Check our general contractor resume sample for a strong example of how to create your own experience section.